vinfreecs/genga/docs/Setup.rst

 Requirements
 ------------

+GENGA runs on NVIDIA and on AMD GPUs.

+NVIDIA GPUs must have a compute capability of 3.0 or higher.

+Install CUDA
+-------------

-GENGA runs on Nvidia GPUs with compute capability of 3.0 or higher.
-To be able to use the code, one has to install the Cuda Toolkit first, as described below.
+To be able to use the code on NVIDIA GPUs, one has to install the CUDA Toolkit first as described here.

 We strongly recommend using a recent CUDA version to get the full performance and correct results.
 If an old CUDA version is used (< CUDA 9.0) then the :literal:`def_OldShuffle` parameter in the :ref:`define.h<Define>` file must be set to 1.
 (See :ref:`OldShuffle`)

-Install CUDA
--------------

 Linux
 ^^^^^